Dubai World Cup Preview, Tips, Runners & Trends (Dubai World Cup Night)

 • Medaglia dOro (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Hit Show in 2025, winning for Brad H Cox at odds of 66/1 under the guidance of Florent Geroux.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 7 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Dubai World Cup.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 6 winning favourites in the race.
+Before placing your bet on the 2027 Dubai World Cup, head over to see which runners the best racing tipsters are tipping today.
 All figures and trends above, such as the horse's previous runs, are based on the information that is available on the Racing Post.

 Route to the Dubai World Cup